Course Links

 Completion

-Include a checklist in a comment at the top of your file telling me where to look for each requirement you have met.
+Your reflection must include a checklist telling me where to look for each requirement you have met.

-Submit your html file, a representative screenshot of your scene, and all of your texture files.
+Submit your two HTML files, a representative screenshot of your scene, and all of your texture files.